1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 </td></tr>
 <tr><td  markdown="1">

-- Multiplies the effectiveness of others by facilitating cross-team work
+- Multiplies the effectiveness of others by facilitating cross-team work.
-- Primarily acts as a multiplier by building systems, authoring tools, or introducing policies or patterns that raise the level of productivity of the entire org
+- Primarily acts as a multiplier by building systems, authoring tools, or introducing policies or patterns that raise the level of productivity of the entire org.
-- Listens and guides debates to help reach decisions, drives commitment and accountability; clearly communicates to and backs all stakeholders
+- Listens and guides debates to help reach decisions, drives commitment and accountability; clearly communicates to and backs all stakeholders.
-- Sets medium-term strategic technical direction, able to look ahead 6 months, identify the areas of greatest need across the engineering org, create plans to improve them, and build teammate and exec buy-in around the plan
+- Sets medium-term strategic technical direction, able to look ahead 6 months, identify the areas of greatest need across the engineering org, create plans to improve them, and build teammate and exec buy-in around the plan.
-- Serves as a technical advisor and works closely with senior management
+- Serves as a technical advisor and works closely with senior management.

 </td></tr>
 </table>